 At the heart of your small business are the customers.
-Without customers, after all, you wouldn’t have a business of which to speak.
+Without customers, after all, you wouldn’t have a company of which to speak.
 The key is therefore keeping those customers happy.
-We live in a review-driven world; meaning, if a customer has a negative experience, they are likely to write about it—everywhere.
+We live in a review-driven world, meaning, if a customer has a negative experience, they are likely to write about it—everywhere.

 One thing your company could consider is outsourcing your customer service.
 Not exactly a new phenomenon, outsourcing customer service is currently growing in popularity.
 And especially as labor shortages loom, this could be a solution that fits your business model well.

 When you outsource customer service responsibilities, you are, in essence, hiring a third party to handle incoming calls.
 Depending on the provider you opt to work with, they may also take different types of communication with your customers.